 — Good Durability Expectation

 While we typically look at density when determining if a mattress will prove to be durable, this doesn’t apply as much to latex.
 However, latex products feature good durability in general.
 As a heavy person, this can be a great feature considering the increased pressure you’ll be exerting on the product.

-In a latex mattress, you will typically find softer layers on top with a firmer core, and this is done to help your body conform while relieving pressure points.
-In the comfort layer, latex really shines as it takes much longer for them to develop body impressions when compared with materials such as polyurethane foams and memory foams.
+In a latex mattress, you’ll typically find softer layers on top with a firmer core, and this is done to help your body conform while relieving pressure points.
+In the comfort layer, latex really shines as it takes much longer for it to develop body impressions, particularly when compared with materials like polyurethane foams and memory foams.
 While all foams soften over time, you can expect this process to be very gradual in latex foams.
-Not only does this provide heavy people with the durability they need in the comfort layer, but it can also save time and money.
+Not only does latex provide heavy people with the durability they need in the comfort layer, but it can also save time and money.

 Frequently Asked Questions